RuiQiHuang1832/vernacular/README.md

 - **Content Placeholder**: The text and images you currently see on the website are placeholders used for illustrative purposes.
 They do not reflect the final content of the application and are included solely to provide an example structure.

-I appreciate your patience during the spin-up time and encourage you to explore the website's functionality once it has fully loaded.
-For any inquiries or feedback, please don't hesitate to reach out.
+>For any inquiries or feedback, please don't hesitate to reach out.

-Thank you for understanding!

 ## Key Features